LogicApp

 libs String Attribute Optional library path to include when searching for the module for this Service Library.

-lua_lib_path String Parameter Additional paths to search when loading Lua libraries with the require statement.
+lua_lib_path String Attribute Additional paths to search when loading Lua libraries with the require statement.

 This has the same rules as the LUA_PATH environment variable, i.e. must use ?.lua.